touatimarwen7-source/mynet-backend-remote/replit.md

 # MyNet.tn - B2B Procurement Platform

 ## Overview
-MyNet.tn is a production-ready B2B procurement platform for the Tunisian private sector, designed for scalability and market leadership.
+MyNet.tn is a production-ready B2B procurement platform for the Tunisian private sector, designed for scalability and market leadership with professional world-class specifications.
 It provides a secure and efficient solution for B2B transactions, encompassing tender and offer management, dynamic company profiles, and a complete supply chain process from tender creation to invoice generation.
-The platform aims to be the market leader in B2B e-procurement by offering a unified institutional theme, enterprise-grade security, and a professional user experience.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with small, testable changes.
 Please ask before making any major architectural changes or introducing new dependencies.
 I prefer that the agent works in the `/frontend` directory and does not make changes in the `/backend` directory.